mohitpai/journey-optimizer.en/help/using/push/create-push.md

 >title="Rapid delivery mode"
 >abstract="Rapid delivery mode lets you perform high speed message sending on Push channel to an audience size of under 30M."

-Rapid delivery mode, previously known as Burst mode in journeys, is a [!DNL Journey Optimizer] add-on that allows very fast push message sending in large volumes though campaigns.
+Rapid delivery mode is a [!DNL Journey Optimizer] add-on that allows very fast push message sending in large volumes though campaigns.

 Rapid delivery is used when delay in message delivery is business-critical, when you want to send an urgent push alert on mobile phones, for example a breaking news to users who have installed your news channel app.